AdobeDocs/experience-manager-65.en/help/assets/asynchronous-jobs.md

 >[!NOTE]
 >
->By default, jobs in AEM Assets run in parallel.
+>By default, jobs in Assets run in parallel.
 If N is the number of CPU cores, N/2 jobs can run in parallel, by default.
 To use custom settings for the job queue, modify the **[!UICONTROL Async Operation Default Queue]** configuration from the web console.
 For more information, see [queue configurations](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html#queue-configurations).

 ## Monitor the status of asynchronous operations {#monitoring-the-status-of-asynchronous-operations}

-Whenever AEM Assets processes an operation asynchronously, you receive a notification at your inbox and through email.
+Whenever Assets processes an operation asynchronously, you receive a notification at your inbox and through email.

 To view the status of the asynchronous operations in detail, navigate to the **[!UICONTROL Async Job Status]** page.